 As soon as I opened my eyes, I saw a gigantic snowy mountain face in front of me.
 A giant face that stared at me through the van’s window.
 Our guide, Alex, invited us to get out of the van.
 He didn’t stop smiling as he spoke and moved his fingers, adorned by his golden rings.
 He animated us.
 I rub my eyes to wake up and look, again, at the mountain in front of me.
 Its enormity is real.
 I’m the only one in the group that’s rented rubber-tipped aluminum trekking poles.
 The guys from Brazil look for some sticks to use starting out.

 We make it to Soraypampa.
 In the middle of a glacier valley, I’ve seen a clay hotel that looks luxurious and comfortable.
 There are several campsites being built and others already installed: transparent igloos, domes covered in plastic with huge windows, shacks with straw-covered roofs.
 It’s also possible to find a few commercial establishments offering basically anything you could need.
-Right after Alex explains that one of these immense mountains is called Salkantay and the other Humantay, clouds appear.
-Little by little, Salkantay and Humantay are hidden.
+Clouds appear after Alex told us the mountains’ names: Humantay and Salkantay.